Dansby Swanson Player Props: Cubs vs. Giants

 Dansby Swanson At The Plate

-- Swanson has 13 doubles, two triples, six home runs and 34 walks while hitting .258.
+- Swanson has 13 doubles, two triples, six home runs and 34 walks while batting .254.

-- He ranks 77th in batting average, 42nd in on base percentage, and 102nd in slugging among the qualifying hitters in MLB.
+- Among the qualified hitters, he ranks 86th in batting average, while his on-base percentage ranks 47th and he is 107th in slugging.

+- Swanson has picked up a hit in 57.1% of his 63 games this year, with more than one hit in 27.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.